Ritar-Wei/Privacy-Policy/README.md

 ### **User Data**

-When using **Bluetooth Li APP**, your data is stored only on your device, and our team cannot access it.
+When using **Bluetooth APP**, your data is stored only on your device, and our team cannot access it.

 ### **User Data Deletion**